 S3 Intelligent tiering is not suitable for companies with predictable data access behavior or companies that want to control data access, versioning, etc with transparency .
 Other disadvantages are that it is limited to objects, and cannot tier from files to objects, the minimum object storage requirement is 30 days, objects smaller than 128kb are never moved from the frequent access tier and lastly, because it is an automated system, you cannot configure different policies for different groups.

 S3 Data Management with Komprise

-Komprise is an AWS Advance Tier partner and can offer intelligent data management tools that can provide significant savings on the AWS storage costs.
+Komprise is an AWS Advance Tier partner and can offer intelligent data management with visibility, transparency and cost savings on AWS file and object data.
 How is this done?
-Komprise enables analytics-driven intelligent tiering across File, S3 and Glacier storage classes in AWS so you can maximize price performance across all your data on Amazon.
+Komprise enables analytics-driven intelligent tiering across EFS, FSX, S3 and Glacier storage classes in AWS so you can maximize price performance across all your data on Amazon.
 The Komprise mission is to radically simplify data management through intelligent automation.

 Traditional approaches to managing data have relied on a centralized architecture – using either a central database to store information, or requiring a master-slave architecture with a central master server to manage the system.
 These approaches do not scale to address the modern scale of data because they have a central bottleneck that limits scaling.
 A scale-out architecture delivers unprecedented scale because it has no central bottlenecks.
 Instead, multiple servers work together as a grid without any central database or master and more servers can be added or removed on-demand.